tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 - The worker node(s) host the Pods that are the components of the application workload.
 The control plane manages the worker nodes and the Pods in the cluster.
 In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

 ---

-## Kubernetes Main Components - (Control Plan & Nodes Components)

-Kubernetes is based on several components to provide it's desired outcomes, based on the high-level architecture explained in the previous section, there will be 2 main parts in the kubernetes cluster architected, the `Control Plan` components which will be running on top of the `Master Nodes` and the Nodes running in the kubernetes cluster which are categorized as the `Master Nodes` and the `Worker Nodes` which will host another type of components.

-### Control Plan Components

-The components in the control plan (which will be running on top of the master nodes) are responsible for interacting with the kubernetes cluster and making decisions for the cluster to perform properly.
-All the components of the control plan will be running inside containers hosted inside a Pod (as explained before, containers in kubernetes will be running inside an kubernetes object called Pod) running on top of the Master Nodes.
-There are 4 main components in the kubernetes control plan and if the kubernetes cluster deployed on a cloud provider (such as AWS, GCP, Azure or even VMware vSphere), there will be another 5th component that may be deployed to interact with the cloud provider.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Components:`:

-- The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).

-- Control plane components can be run on any machine in the cluster.
-However, for simplicity, set up scripts typically start all control plane components on the same machine, and do not run user containers on this machine.

----

-> API Server

-`The API server expose th kubernetes cluster API and serve as the front-end of the kubernetes cluster.`

-The API Server is the first main component in the kubernetes control plan.
-This components is responsible for communication and interacting with the kubernetes cluster.
-Any request sent to a kubernetes cluster to perform any action will be sent to the API server component.
-The API Server Instance (by instance, it means, the Pod that will have the container running the API Server Service inside of it) will be deployed and will have a dedicated IP address to be able to send and receive requests to and from the kubernetes cluster.
-In a highly-available architecture, the API server instance may be replication to have more than one running on more than one node with a load balancer service running to load balancer the requests to and from the API server instances.

-To learn more about the Kubernetes API into a more deep details such as specifications and versions, please refer to this [link](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Components:`:

-- The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
-The API server is the front end for the Kubernetes control plane.
-- The main implementation of a Kubernetes API server is [kube-apiserver](https://kubernetes.io/docs/reference/generated/kube-apiserver/). kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
-You can run several instances of kube-apiserver and balance traffic between those instances.

----

-> Controller Manager

-`The Controller Manager is responsible for running multiple controllers that maintain the desired state of the cluster.`

-The Controller Manager is considered as a core component of the control plan of the kubernetes cluster and it consist of several controllers all deployed and packaged in the kube-controller-manager component.
-The main responsibility of these controller is to maintain the desired state of the kubernetes cluster and all the objects deploy in the cluster.
-Once the kubernetes cluster is deployed in a specific desired state (ex: 5 nodes) and the users created objects within the kubernetes cluster using YAML files specifying the desired state of this object (as explained before) (ex: 2 Pods running the same container image), The controllers will look after the cluster and the object and make sure that the state of the cluster and all the objects matches the desired state.

-Each controller instance is responsible of a specific task, for example, the node controller makes sure that all nodes are healthy and respond to any event that takes place to a node making it unresponsive.
-Several controller are built in the controller-manager by default, more additional custom made controllers can be installed in addition to the existing ones, the additional controller as sometimes called `Operators`.

-Examples of the built in controllers are:
-- __Node Controller__: Responsible for managing Worker Nodes.
-It will monitor Nodes connecting to the cluster, validate the Node's health status, and update the Node's status field.
-- __Deployment Controller__: Responsible for managing Deployment objects and creating/modifying ReplicaSet objects.
-- __ReplicaSet Controller__: Responsible for creating/modifying Pods based on the ReplicaSet object configuration.
-- __Service Controller__: Responsible for configuring ClusterIP, NodePort, and LoadBalancer configuration based on Service objects.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Components:`:

-- kube-controller-manager: - Control plane component that runs controller processes.
-- Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
-- There are many different types of controllers.
-Some examples of them are:
-  - __Node controller__: Responsible for noticing and responding when nodes go down.
-  - __Job controller__: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
-  - __EndpointSlice controller__: Populates EndpointSlice objects (to provide a link between Services and Pods).
-  - __ServiceAccount controller__: Create default ServiceAccounts for new namespaces.
-    - The above is not an exhaustive list.

----

-> Scheduler

-`The Scheduler is responsible of finding a suitable node to run newly created Pod(s).`

-The scheduler is another control plan component that manage the scheduling of Pods deployment on which node with a cluster.
-When a user deploy a new Pod, this new Pod require a node with enough resources to run on it.
-The scheduler will look in to all the worker nodes and select the most suitable node to have this new Pod to run on.
-The criteria that the scheduler use to chose the suitable node will not only be based on the required resources of the Pod but also will include additional criteria (if applicable) such as policies and affinity rules along with more criteria.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Components:`:

-- Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.
-- Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

----